zolutal/zolutal.github.io/_posts/2023-06-17-dedup-attacks.md

 Notice the first access took way longer, this is because as described previously the page wasn't actually allocated until I attempted to access it.
 So when I wrote to it by calling poke a page fault occurred resulting in the kernel allocating memory for the page.
 Now when the second poke is timed the page is already allocated so the access occurs way faster and without a fault.

+### timing un-merging

 Cool!
 So now let's try to replicate this with madvise with MADV\_MERGABLE.

+Pretty similar same setup besides the madvise and additional writes, just now we let the pages get merged and time the copy-on-write page fault instead of the demand paging page fault.

 {% highlight C %}
 ...